-In the last decade marine and air traffic has increased 7 fold, energy & mineral exploitation has increased dramatically and terrorist and criminal activities have moved their activities to the sea.
-At the same time the maritime economic zones have been increased to 350 miles from the coast.
+In the last decade marine and air traffic has increased 7-fold, energy & mineral exploitation has increased dramatically and terrorist and criminal activities have moved their activities to the sea.
+At the same time the maritime economic zones have been increased to 350 nautical miles from the coast.
 All of these factors have put a major burden on the nations responsible for managing these large busy areas.
 To deal with this increase of responsibility combined with downward pressure on operation budgets, cost effective situational awareness systems need to be developed that can provide solutions.
 These systems must be able to monitor and analyze thousands of objects and highlight any that may present a risk.
-Incidents at sea can often result in loss of life and cost 100s of millions of euros.
+Incidents at sea can often result in loss of life and cost 100s of millions of Euros.

 The ICT challenge is in creating viable situational awareness systems is to develop technologies that can automatically collect, align, reason upon and visualize information from a number of heterogeneous sources pertaining to public safety and security.
 There is a significant amount of data available that is continuously being collected concerning moving objects (i.e. people, vehicles, aircraft or vessels).
 Assimilating this large and varying data set into information that can pinpoint areas of increased risk is formidable.
 Accuracy at all stages is essential.
 False information introduced early in the analysis process can give disastrous conclusions at the end.